 As your End of Life Guide I provide empowering, meaningful, conscious and connected support for dying, death and after death care.

 My philosophy is very simple – we are all united in our humanity, we all face the same trials, challenges, losses and heartbreak.
 My approach is therefore all-inclusive, honouring all ages, races, cultures, religions, and beliefs.

 I offer services that are compassionate, person centred, non judgemental and non medical.

 I see that the existing medical model does not offer an inclusive role in our communities, providing service to a specific demographic, that is our terminally ill, the dying, their care-givers and families.
 At present there are various specialists available in the form of health care professionals, volunteers, social workers and counsellors involved in palliative care, as well as specialised medical staff and chaplains (for spiritual/pastoral care).
 There are also obviously numerous funeral directors and funeral celebrants who look after the needs of families either prior to death (with pre-planned funerals) or once the person is deceased.
-My Life Transition Celebrant role exists to provide support and counsel once someone is actively living with a life limiting or terminal condition, assisting across all areas of need.
+My End of Life Guide or Death Doula role exists to provide support and counsel once someone is actively living with a life limiting or terminal condition, assisting across all areas of need.
 This role I see as the bridge between health care (medical) and death care (funeral industry).